Jamshedpur FC: 2023-24 season

-After a disappointing season, Club parted ways with head coach Aidy Boothroyd.
+After a disappointing season, the club parted ways with head coach Aidy Boothroyd.
 Ahead of 2023–24 season, Jamshedpur FC appointed Irish-English manager Scott Cooper as the club's new Head Coach on a two-year contract.
 He is known for his attacking style of play and high-pressing football.
 In his 4–3–3 system, Cooper likes to create natural triangles, allowing his players to keep better possession of the ball.

 Upon being appointed, Scott Cooper said "It is an honour and a privilege to join Jamshedpur FC as their new head coach.
 The club has previously won the ISL Shield trophy and I believe it's time for us to get back to the top once again.
 The city of Jamshedpur has a rich history and footballing culture with the prestigious Tata Football Academy nurturing talent and creating top Indian footballers since time immemorial, and one of my aims is to develop young players and make them ready to compete at the highest level".

 He was joined by Hezirdan Ramadani and Dragan Draskovic as the club's new assistant coach and goalkeeping coach, respectively.

 On 29 December, the club officially announced that they had mutually parted ways with Scott Cooper.
 Two days later, the club announced the appointment of Khalid Jamil as the new manager.

 The club ended the season second last in the table, securing 21 points from 22 games.